a1zubair/Telco_Dataset_Analysis/README.md

   a.
 Variables with Yes, No, and No Internet:
    - For features like OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, and StreamingMovies, the value No Internet was replaced with No. This adjustment ensured consistency in categorical responses and reduced unnecessary complexity.

-  b.Phone Service Variable:
+  b.
+Phone Service Variable:
    - For the PhoneService feature, the value No Phone Service was replaced with No. Similarly, in the MultipleLines feature, No Phone Service was also standardized to No.

-  c.Payment Method Variable:
+  c.
+Payment Method Variable:
    - The PaymentMethod feature initially contained four categories: 'Electronic check', 'Mailed check', 'Bank transfer (automatic)', and 'Credit card (automatic)'.
 During preprocessing, this feature was simplified into three categories: 'automatic', 'mailed check', and 'electronic'.
 The 'automatic' category combines 'Bank transfer (automatic)' and 'Credit card (automatic)', as these represent similar automated payment methods.
 The 'Electronic check' category was retained separately due to its notably high churn rate, making it critical for deeper analysis to understand its impact on customer behavior.

 ### 5.3 Encoding